raspiduino/how-profile-visitor-works/README.md

 	EndIf
 EndFunc
 ```
-<br> Basically it check if the exe name is vailded, then decide to run or not
+<br> Basically it check if the exe name is vailded, then decide to run or not.
+Also, it get the active window name, to report later
+#### b) 2nd function: only allow one instance of the virus to run
 <br> Function `main2` looks like:
 ```autoit
 Func main2() ; Run only one instance